 - Lake Louise Inn: A comfortable lodge located in the tourist town of Lake Louise.
 This property has a nice pool, hot tub, and several restaurant and bar options right on sight.
 Plenty of parking too.

 - Fairmont Chateau Lake Louise: This is an absolute dream property, located directly on the shores of the most famous lake in Canada, Lake Louise.
 This hotel holds nothing back and is a mountain oasis with incredible views.
 If you can swing the cost, it will be a stay you remember for the rest of your life.

 - Moraine Lake Lodge: This is the kind of place we could go and stay for a week and never leave.
 It’s luxury lodge living at it’s finest, right on the shores of the famous Moraine Lake.

 |Check Price||Check Price||Check Price|

 More on Canada:

-- Icefield Parkway Road Trip Guide: Best Stops from Banff to Jasper
+- Icefields Parkway Road Trip Guide: Best stops from Banff to Jasper

 - 18 EPIC Things to do in Jasper National Park